amurrell/DockerLocal/README.md

 - PHP Version (default 7.4)
 - Database Image Mysql or Mariadb (default mariadb:10.6)

-**Note** For convenience, you could also checkout a specific branch eg. PHP-8.0 and use those defaults (or adjust using same technique ^).
+**Note**: For convenience, you could also checkout a specific branch eg. PHP-8.0 and use those defaults (or adjust using same technique ^).

 ---